gab13120/IMC-Trading_Prosperity/README.md

 ### Why This Project Matters

-This competition taught us how to:
-- Design robust, adaptive strategies for highly dynamic markets.
-- Implement and validate quantitative methods under real-world execution constraints.
-- Balance between theoretical optimality and practical viability.
+Throughout this competition, we learned how to design adaptive strategies for highly dynamic markets and implement and validate quantitative methods under real-world execution constraints.
+It has also helped me understand the balance between theoretical optimality and practical viability.

 ### Credits